nkdm1/daemon1/README.md

 -   performs hold_cmd+tab if the last window of application has been closed

 # known problems
--   switching to finder always displays "finder has open windows" for some reason
--   when unminiaturizing safari window, which has more than 1 tab open, the hold_cmd+tab bar is not properly disappearing, which creates illusion of lag (prolly macOS issue, because the same happens when unminiaturizing with hold_cmd+tab+hold_opt-cmd)
+-   when an apppication has some windows minimized and you close the last not-minimized window (which triggers app-switch), switch back to that application unminiaturizes the oldest window, not the last minimized. i made it unminiaturize all windows, instead of the oldest, until i fix it.